-- If you expect that the subtotal direct costs will exceed $2.5M in any year (for R01 and U01 applications), please let your EGRP Program Director know immediately, as he/she will need to request additional levels of NCI approval.
-Additional levels of approval are required for P01 applications in which the subtotal direct costs exceed $6.0M in any year.
+- If you expect the total costs will exceed $4.0M in any year, please let your EGRP Program Director know immediately, as he/she will need to request prior approval before accepting the ARA request.

 - It is not necessary to have institutional sign-off at this point.

 - For Competing Renewals (Type 2), NCI policy limits (to 10%) the increase in first-year direct costs that may be requested in any competing renewal R01, U01, or P01 application over the award amount in the last year of the prior project period (i.e., over the last non-competing continuation award).

 - Abstract and specific aims, and study timeline, preferably in a Microsoft Word format.

 - If the grant application is a resubmission, include brief responses to the more significant reviewer concerns; however, it is not necessary to provide responses to all reviewer concerns.